reductus/reductus/README.rst

 Method 2: Run directly in console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You must have a C99 build environment set up before starting.
-Clone the repo, then install (might be a good ideat to make a virtualenv first),
+Clone the repo, then install (might be a good idea to make a virtualenv first),
 e.g.

 ::